sethml/SilksongSlowMoMod/BUILD.md

    dotnet build
    ```

-4. The compiled DLL will be in: `bin/Debug/OFBSlowMo.dll`
+4. The compiled DLL will be in: `bin/Debug/SlowMo.dll`

 ### Option 2: Using Visual Studio / Rider / VS Code

-1. Open the `OFBSlowMo.csproj` file in your IDE
+1. Open the `SlowMo.csproj` file in your IDE
 2. Restore packages (usually automatic)
 3. Build the project (F6 in Visual Studio, Ctrl+Shift+B in VS Code)
-4. The DLL will be in `bin/Debug/OFBSlowMo.dll`
+4. The DLL will be in `bin/Debug/SlowMo.dll`

 ## Installing the Mod

-1. Copy `bin/Debug/OFBSlowMo.dll` to your game's BepInEx plugins folder:
+1. Copy `bin/Debug/SlowMo.dll` to your game's BepInEx plugins folder:
    ```
-   Hollow Knight Silksong/BepInEx/plugins/OFBSlowMo.dll
+   Hollow Knight Silksong/BepInEx/plugins/SlowMo.dll
    ```

 2. Launch the game - the mod should load automatically